messense/APUE-Learning/README.md

 ## How to build

-Simple run `make` or enter a specific chapter directory and run `make` to build binaries for that chapter.
+Simply run `make` or enter a specific chapter directory and run `make` to build binaries for that chapter.

 ## License